briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

 * See sectional histories for similar State law
 * Use of force to suppress riot - see Ohio R.C.
 2917.05
 * Cordoning off riot areas, prohibiting sales of firearms and explosives - see Ohio R.C.
 3761.16
-* Emergency suspension of permits and sales by Director of Liquor Control - see Ohio R.C 4301.251
+* Emergency suspension of permits and sales by Director of Liquor Control - see Ohio R.C.
+4301.251
 * Criminal trespass - see GEN. OFF.
 541.05

 ## 509.01   Riot